l0cks-acab/StatTracker/README.md

 # StatTracker

-StatTracker is a Rust plugin that tracks various player statistics and stores them in a local or remote database.
+StatTracker is a Rust plugin that tracks various player statistics and stores them in a local or remote database, unlike most plugins that record stat's this was designed to be light-weight and less clunky than most.
 This allows server admins and players to monitor their performance over time.
 The plugin also posts the players stats to discord via a webhook.

 ## Author